Our in vitro cell-based pharmacology services can be broadly divided into primary cell-based assays and cultured cell-based assays.

 In this assay, human PBMCs were used as effector cells.
 Jurkat- hCTLA4 cells were labeled with high concentration of CFSE as the target cells, and Jurkat WT cells labeled with low concentration of CFSE as internal controls.
 Effector cells, target and internal control cells were incubated for 18 hours in the presence of varied concentrations of anti-human CTLA-4.
 Specific Cytotoxicity=[1-(No-drug control Ratio/Experimental Ratio)]*100%; Ratio=(CFSElow cells /CFSEhigh cells)

 Rituximab-mediated CDC assay.
-Raji cells were mixed with varied concentrations of rituximab in the presence of complement-containing media and incubated for 2 hours.
-LDH released to media was determined as indication of cytotoxicity.
-Rituximab demonstrated excellent CDC activity against Raji cells.
+Daudi cells were mixed with varied concentrations of rituximab or IgG1 control in the presence of complement-containing media and incubated for 2 hours.
+Cytotoxicity was measured by flow cytometry using Calcein AM.

 Human T cells and allogeneic DCs were mixed in the ratio of 5:1 in wells of a round bottom 96-well culture plate in the presence of varied concentration of nivolumab or isotype control antibody and incubated for 72 hours.
 Release of IFN-γ was determined by ELISA.
 The results show that nivolumab dose-dependently potentiated IFN-γ production in mixed lymphocyte reaction (MLR).